International Entrepreneurship MSc

 You may also choose to continue to further postgraduate study within the International Centre for Transformational Entrepreneurship.

 Coventry University is committed to preparing you for your future career and giving you a competitive edge in the graduate job market.
-The University's Talent Team provide a wide range of support services to help you plan and prepare for your career.
+The University's Talent Team provide a wide variety of support services to help you plan and prepare for your career.

 Where our graduates work